-Minister for Defence, the Hon Christopher Pyne MP, today announced the Government’s 2018-19 investment priorities for the Defence Innovation Hub.
+Minister for Defence Industry, the Hon Christopher Pyne MP today announced the Government’s investment priorities for the Defence Innovation Hub for the coming year.

-Minister Pyne said the Government was investing $1.6 billion in defence industry and innovation over the next decade, including $640 million to support the development of innovative technologies through the Defence Innovation Hub.
+Minister Pyne said the Government invested $1.6 billion into defence industry and innovation over the next decade, including $640 million to support the development of innovative technologies through the Defence Innovation Hub.

-Investment priorities are reviewed on an annual basis.
-The Defence Innovation Hub is seeking proposals aligned with the six capability streams identified in the 2016 Defence Integrated Investment Program:
+In the 2017–18 financial year, the Defence Innovation Hub will seek proposals aligned with the six capability streams identified in the Defence Integrated Investment Program:

 - intelligence, surveillance, reconnaissance, electronic warfare, space and cyber

 - air and sea lift